 Since this site first went online, in late 1995, interest in

 typewriters has grown.
-That's partly because they have almost become
+That's partly because they have almost

-these machines the allure of the archaic.
+This gives these machines the allure of the archaic.
+Recently, our

-this Web site, I'm happy to say.
+Web site, I'm happy to say.
 We can only expect that interest will

-Hanks and Tintin
+Hanks and Lady

-in the movie.)
+typewriters in the 21st century.